addy-dclxvi/i3-starterpack/README.md

 I set keybind to launch my frequently used apps, you can remove what You don't need.
 And add what do You need. **Note:** i3lock need png image <br />
 ```
-#autostart
+# autostart
 exec --no-startup-id hsetroot -center ~/.wallpaper.png
 ```
 Maybe You want to add some programs to your autostart, like network manager applet, clipboard manager, power manager, conky, and some goodies.
 Probably your network manager applet is nm-applet.
-So, if want to use it, add `exec --no-startup-id nm-applet` (`exec --no-startup-id` means the program will be executed without changing the mouse cursor to circle shape/loading).
+So, if want to use it, add `exec --no-startup-id nm-applet &` (exec --no-startup-id means the program will be executed without changing the mouse cursor to circle shape or loading, ampersand means run the command in the background then execute next command without waiting the current command finished).
 It will be loaded on next login.
 I don't put it on my autostart, because usually I only launch it from terminal when I want to switch SSID.
 And if You come from Xfce maybe You want use its setting daemon.
 Add `exec --no-startup-id xfsettingsd &`.